-Following up on recommendations made during an event organised by the Gulf Centre for Human Rights (GCHR) with partners including UNESCO to mark the occasion of the International Day to End Impunity for Crimes against Journalists on 02 November 2018, and at GCHR's Gulf Platform for Human Rights Defenders in the MENA region in January 2019, GCHR calls again for immediate action and:
+Following up on recommendations made during recent years by GCHR and partners including UNESCO when marking the occasion of the International Day to End Impunity for Crimes against Journalists on 02 November 2021, GCHR again calls for immediate actions to protect journalists and:

-1. Calls on all government in the MENA region to respect journalistic work and to provide all kinds of support and protection to journalists who are overwhelmed with covering popular protests, those working in areas of armed conflict, or others who write with high professionalism about cases of corruption;

-2. Calls on all concerned institutions to take note that most of the murders and other criminal violations committed against journalists and human rights defenders by government agencies or extremist militias have been carried out by unknown persons yet to be identified;

-3. Urges an immediate and serious investigation in order to find practical and effective mechanisms that decisively end impunity in crimes against journalists in all countries in our region;

-4. Urges governments and other relevant agencies work strenuously to hold accountable those who committed crimes against journalists and that perpetrators and masterminds of these violations will not remain unidentified and escape impunity;

-5. Calls on all concerned parties provide proper protection to journalists in MENA countries and beyond so that they can carry out their work to the fullest extent;

-6. Calls on all countries in the MENA region to adopt the recommendations of the UN Plan of Action on the Safety of Journalists and the Issue of Impunity.
+- Calls on all government in the MENA region to respect journalistic work and to provide all kinds of support and protection to journalists who are overwhelmed with covering popular protests, those working in areas of armed conflict, or others who write with high professionalism about cases of corruption; - 2.
+Calls on all concerned institutions to take note that most of the murders and other criminal violations committed against journalists and human rights defenders by government agencies or extremist militias have been carried out by unknown persons yet to be identified; - 3.
+Urges an immediate and serious investigation to find practical and effective mechanisms that decisively end impunity in crimes against journalists in all countries in our region; - 4.
+Urges governments and other relevant agencies to work strenuously to hold accountable those who committed crimes against journalists and that perpetrators and masterminds of these violations will not remain unidentified and escape impunity; - 5.
+Calls on all concerned parties to provide proper protection to journalists in MENA countries and beyond so that they can carry out their work to the fullest extent; and - 6.
+Calls on all countries in the MENA region to adopt the recommendations of the UN Plan of Action on the Safety of Journalists and the Issue of Impunity.